BegaMetaZone/Conditional-Discord-Presence/README.md

 - On Duty then job presence
 - Player is gang then gang presence
 - no gang? poor player, then the mighty, the all time champion, one man army, undefeated Theeeeeeeee SOLO ( sorry I get carried away )

-For each of these conditions there are 8 coresponding asset for the pictures , 4 male and 4 female Assets are generated using Leonardo.ai and tweaked a bit
+For each of these conditions there are 8 coresponding asset for the pictures , 4 male and 4 female

 # [NCUG] The Lore
 ## Why theme and stuff is from cyberpunk ?